greenrobot/greenDAO/README.md

 * Added CountQuery for creating SELECT COUNT (*) queries with QueryBuilder
 * Added getDatabase in DaoMaster, DaoSession, and Dao
 * Added insertOrReplaceInTx in Dao
+* Added deleteInTx in Dao
-* Made DAOs and DaoSessions in active entities transient
+* Made DAOs and DaoSessions in active entities transient (allows serialization of entities)
 * Minor fixes

 ### V1.1.2 (2012-03-26): ADT 17 support for demo project